MicrosoftDocs/visualstudio-docs/docs/msbuild/customize-your-build.md

 By default, `Microsoft.Common.props` imports `$(MSBuildProjectExtensionsPath)$(MSBuildProjectFile).*.props` and `Microsoft.Common.targets` imports `$(MSBuildProjectExtensionsPath)$(MSBuildProjectFile).*.targets`.
 The default value of `MSBuildProjectExtensionsPath` is `$(BaseIntermediateOutputPath)`, `obj/`.
 This is the mechanism that NuGet uses to refer to build logic delivered with packages--at restore time, it creates `{project}.nuget.g.props` files that refer to the package contents.

-This extensibility mechanism can be disabled by setting the property `ImportProjectExtensionProps` to `false` before importing `Microsoft.Common.props`.
+This extensibility mechanism can be disabled by setting the property `ImportProjectExtensionProps` to `false` in a `Directory.Build.props` or before importing `Microsoft.Common.props`.

 ## MSBuildExtensionsPath and MSBuildUserExtensionsPath